BaelfireNightshd/freshInstallScript/README.md

 # freshInstallScript
-A Windows batch script to install most of my software using chocolately
+A Windows batch script to install most of my software using chocolatey